-The RT established that the Level 2 provider was in a partnership with "The Sanctuary Project charity" and that it had registered using The Sanctuary Project charity number.
+The RT established that the Level 2 provider was in a partnership with a charity and that it had registered using the charity's registered charity number.
 After conducting further research on the matter, the Executive allocated the case for investigation.
 The RT notified the Level 2 provider of the allocation on 10 May 2016.